Elizabeth Moir

 Elizabeth Moir Tenduf-La, MBE is a British educationist in Sri Lanka.
-She founded the Colombo International School, British School in Colombo and the Elizabeth Moir School.
+She founded the Colombo International School, British School in Colombo, and Elizabeth Moir School.

 Education

-Elizabeth Moir read mathematics at Oxford, where she captained the Oxford University Women’s Tennis team which beat Cambridge University 16 to 1 in 1961.
+Elizabeth Moir read mathematics at Oxford, where she captained the Oxford University Women's Tennis team which beat Cambridge University 16 to 1 in 1961.
 She stayed on at Oxford to complete the Diploma in Education.